-MEI is currently working in consultation with key stakeholders to develop a new curriculum in maths for post-16 GCSE resit students that has a greater emphasis on applying maths in realistic contexts.
-This will be followed by a small-scale study to assess the suitability of the curriculum as a basis for an alternative to the existing GCSE Mathematics.
+Throughout 2019, MEI worked in consultation with key stakeholders to develop a new curriculum in maths for post-16 GCSE students with a greater emphasis on applying maths in realistic contexts.
+This project included a small-scale study to assess the suitability of the curriculum as a basis for an alternative to the existing GCSE Mathematics.

-The standard GCSE Mathematics curriculum, which is designed for 14-16 year olds, attempts to do two things: prepare students for further academic study of maths, and develop the knowledge and skills to apply maths to practical problems encountered in the workplace and other aspects of life.
+GCSE Mathematics, which is designed for 14-16 year olds, attempts to do two things: prepare students for further academic study of maths, and develop the knowledge and skills to apply maths to practical problems encountered in the workplace and other aspects of life.
 Most resit students need to focus on the latter.

-The project is being funded by the Nuffield Foundation.
 The Nuffield Foundation is an independent charitable trust with a mission to advance social well-being.
 It funds research that informs social policy, primarily in Education, Welfare, and Justice.
-It also funds student programmes that provide opportunities for young people to develop skills in quantitative and qualitative methods.
+It also funds student programmes that provide opportunities for young people to develop skills in quantitative and scientific methods.
 The Nuffield Foundation is the founder and co-funder of the Nuffield Council on Bioethics and the Ada Lovelace Institute.
 The Foundation has funded this project, but the views expressed are those of the authors and not necessarily the Foundation.
 More information is available at www.nuffieldfoundation.org.

-Further information about the project is available in this joint MEI and Nuffield Foundation public statement.
+Further information about the project is available in this MEI public statement.

 Funded by the Nuffield Foundation